bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - Set it to mount the root filesystem as read-write, not read-only.
   Boot-to-read-only is not supported in 1.0beta2 Nyla.

+- Ensure no graphical splash screen is utilized (as this may mask Bedrock Linux's pick-an-init menu).

 For example, if you are using GRUB2, edit: